lpjanaka/KatanaContrib.Security.Pack/README.md

 KatanaContrib.Security.Pack
 =========================

+##Introduction##

-**KatanaContrib.Security.Pack** is nuget package for adding all the KatanaContrib authentication providers to your project
+**KatanaContrib.Security.Pack** is a nuget package for adding all the KatanaContrib Authentication Providers to your project as a single pack.
+So you don't need to install each and every KatanaContrib Authentication packages one by one.

-In order to add it to your project or solution run the `Install-Package KatanaContrib.Security.Pack` command from the NuGet Package Manager console in Visual Studio.

-After this all the nuget packages of the implemented authentication middleware in KatanaContrib will be added to your project.
-Following is a list of Authentication Providers that will be included in the package.
+This simplifies the installation and the management of KatanaContrib packages by providing them as a single package.

+##Problem##
+ASP.NET MVC 5 has an inbuilt support for login with Google, Facebook, Microsoft and Twitter.
+But it still doesn't provide login with other major social networking sites such as LinkedIn, Instagram, Github etc. It was a huge disadvantage for the developers to concentrate on developing these additional login providers in their web applications.

+##Solution##
+As a solution to the above problem, we decided to implement the remaining login providers with MVC 5.
+So now the developers are only a single click away from adding these functionality to their web applications.
+Currently we are ready with the following providers.

  1. Dropbox
  2. Foursquare